 Can Dogs Eat Cantaloupe?

 There are some foods that are easier for dogs to eat than others.
-Others, however, are definitely easy to forbid.
+Others, however, are foods dogs can’t eat and are definitely easy to forbid.
 There are a handful of foods that fall into a grey area, though, where you can feed them to your dog as long as you are willing to keep a few provisos in mind.
 One such food is cantaloupe.